-It’s known the earlier you purchase your airline tickets, the better deal you’ll get.
+The earlier you purchase your airline tickets, the better deal you’ll get.
 Don’t wait until the last minute to purchase during holiday time.
 Thanksgiving is one of the busiest weeks of travel and it will cost you.
 Track your flight prices early.
 Sign up through travel sites, such as Expedia, to receive emails when prices drop.
 Snag it and book!
 Prices fluctuate often, even within minutes of your original searches.
 You will receive daily notifications when flight prices change, so you know the best time to book.
 According to travel experts, flights are cheapest when booked approximately 4.3 months prior departure date.
-Most flights can be booked a year in advance.
+Many flights can be booked a year in advance.
 And don’t worry about change or cancellation fees, as many airfares have waived them since COVID hit.
 Be sure to check with the airline directly for their individual policies.
 If you have your travel dates in advance, be sure to start searching for the best deals in advance!

 Be Flexible with Travel Days/Travel on Tuesdays

 Try and be as flexible as possible with your travel dates.
 The busiest days, and most expensive, are the Wednesday before Thanksgiving and the Sunday after.
 Take the kids out of school a day or two earlier, this will save you hundreds!
 Travel experts recommend traveling November 21, 2022 or on the actual Thanksgiving Holiday, November 24,2022.
 Black Friday is also an option to save some money on travel.
 Many people have opted to have Thanksgiving dinner at their home and then fly out the next day.
-Tuesdays are known to be one of the cheapest travel days.
+Tuesdays are one of the cheapest travel days.
 Although, the closer the holiday, the more expensive flights may become.
 The more flexible you are able to be, the more money you and your family will save.
 There are several websites that will help find you deals, with flexibility.
 Check out flightsfinder.com and skyscanner.com to find lower fares.

 Ask Family to Celebrate Early

 Has it been awhile since you’ve seen family and friends due to the pandemic?
 Everyone wants to catch up with their loved ones.
 Ask if holiday celebrations are flexible.
 Celebrate a lovely Thanksgiving feast a week early.
 You’ll miss the rush of traffic if driving or flying.
-With flight prices rising, travelers will be expected to pay at least 43% more round trip this holiday season.
+With flight prices rising, travelers should expect to pay at least 43% more round trip this holiday season.
 Talk to your family and arrange to celebrate earlier than the normal day of Thanksgiving.
 This will help lessen the cost of travel, be less stressful and have options to purchase more common holiday food, prior to grocery stores running out of your favorite items!
 You’ll also see cheaper prices in stores.
 Many markets are supplied with Thanksgiving goodies as early as the day after Halloween.
 No time to waste, stock up now!
 The convenience of an early Thanksgiving celebration may ease stress among family members.
 And most likely, more people will be available!

 If traveling by car, pack a small bag of necessities.
 Let the kids pack some of their favorites to keep busy along the ride.
 Invest in small electronics for the car ride.
 Throw a movie on.
 It will be worth it!
 The less packed, the cheaper it will cost while flying.
 Airlines have skyrocketed costs on carry-on bags.
 If you absolutely need to pack an abundance, stuff a check-in bag full!
 Here you’ll have one flat fee for the family.
 Many airlines are now allowing a personal item only, free of charge.
 Most carry-on bags will have a fee that can add up when traveling with your family.
 Make your layovers quick and easy with just a personal item, when possible.
 A small carry-on with wheels or a backpack are easier options on the plane and throughout the airport as well.
 Let your littles bring one small item on the plane to keep them occupied during flights and connections.